 DOES THE OAT OPERATION INVOLVE SURGERY?

-NO. But because tissues are carefully dissected and separated during the OAT operative procedure, one could technically define it as a form of “manual surgery.”
-Although medications are injected and taken orally by the patient, the OAT operation is not traditional surgery because no external cuts or incisions of any kind are made.
-The OAT procedure does, however, fall within the published definition of the word “operation” albeit, non-surgical in the conventional sense.
-As one physiotherapist described it: “The OAT procedure is a paradox.
-Dr. Oolo-Austin seems to be doing surgery without surgery.”
+NO. But because tissues are carefully dissected and separated during the OAT operative procedure, one could technically define it as a form of "manual surgery".
+The OAT operation is not traditional surgery because no external cuts or incisions of any kind are made.
+The OAT procedure does, however, fall within the published definition of the word "operation" albeit, non-surgical in the conventional sense.
+As one physiotherapist described it, "The OAT procedure is a paradox.
+Dr. Austin Oolo seems to be doing surgery without surgery."

 DOES ALL SHOULDER MOTION RETURN IMMEDIATELY?